Discover the memory paths in Paris

 In the footsteps of Hélène Berr

 From April 1942 to February 1944, Hélène Berr, a young Jewish student, kept her diary in occupied Paris.
-Over the words, between relative carefreeness and anxiety, the young woman shares her daily life in the face of a trap that, step by step, closes in on her.
-Her striking lucidity and her talent as a writer make Hélène Berr’s diary an unprecedented and precious testimony.
+Over the words, between relative carefreeness and anxiety, the young woman shares her daily life in the face of the trap that, step by step, closes in on her.
+Her striking lucidity and her talent as a writer make the diary of Hélène Berr an unpublished and precious testimony.

-The journey in the Latin Quarter is accompanied by the reading of excerpts from the Journal put into perspective with the situation of the Jews in Paris under the Occupation.
+The journey through the Latin Quarter is accompanied by the reading of excerpts from the Diary put into perspective with the situation of the Jews in Paris under the Occupation.

 Mediation: Julien Coutant